Forecast: Is this the coolest October in 30 years?

 The first is Wednesday night through Thursday, as a quick moving system brings several rounds of showers, with rainfall amounts expected to be between about a quarter and a half of an inch.

-Only chances for rain in the next seven days come Wednesday night through Thursday, then again starting late Monday.
+The only rain chances in the next seven days come Wednesday night through Thursday, then again starting late Monday.

 The next chance is Monday night into Tuesday of next week, but like the system approaching later this week, it will lack a deep connection to the Gulf or the Atlantic, so the rain total from that system will probably be even less, about a tenth to a quarter of an inch.